 Human Appeal's Work in Gaza and the West Bank

-In the last year Human Appeal has helped almost 300,000 people in Palestine.
-From renovating parts of al-Aqsa Mosque, to providing flood-lighting to allow people to attend the mosque safely.
+In the last year, Human Appeal has helped almost 300,000 people in Palestine.
+From renovating parts of al-Aqsa Mosque, to providing flood-lighting, to allow people to attend the mosque safely.
 We provided warm clothes to children in Gaza over the winter, and we are now working to improve the water sources in Rafah, which will benefit 25,000 people.

-This year, we have helped:
+Last year, we have helped:

 Tareq Al Almodi’s family of six live in Gaza.
 Their home is a rickety, makeshift shelter, held together by nylon and wood.
 They have no kitchen or bathroom.
 No doors and windows.
 No food or safe water to drink or bathe in.
 They have lived like this for over 13 years.